Droitwich Canal: Decline

 With their financial position worsening, the Worcester and Birmingham Canal received an offer from three railway contractors to buy the canal and the Junction Canal, to convert them into railways.
 The canal company accepted the offer, but when a bill was submitted to Parliament in 1866, it was defeated, as was a second attempt the following year.
 In September 1873, the Worcester and Birmingham Canal received an offer from the Sharpness New Docks Company to take over the canal and both Droitwich Canals.
-An Act of Parliament was obtained to authorise the takeover in 1874, and the new company became the Sharpness New Docks & Gloucester & Birmingham Navigation Company.
+The Gloucester and Berkeley Canal Act 1874 (37 & 38 Vict. c. clxxxi) was obtained to authorise the takeover, and the new company became the Sharpness New Docks and Gloucester and Birmingham Navigation Company.
 They set to work improving the Worcester and Birmingham route, but soon realised that the canal was not profitable.
 Despite this, they dredged 73,000 tons of mud from the Droitwich Canals in 1881, and altered the upper cills of the locks in 1888-9, to give a navigable depth of 6 ft.
 The locks were then 77 by 15 ft, and could accommodate boats of 115 tons.
 By 1906, the costs of maintenance on both canals exceeded the income, and they gradually decayed.
-Finally, an Act of Abandonment was obtained in July 1939.
+Finally, an act of Parliament authorising abandonment, the Droitwich Canals (Abandonment) Act 1939 (2 & 3 Geo.
+6. c. lx) was obtained in July 1939.
 The last boat to use the barge canal had done so in 1916, while the Junction Canal had not seen any traffic since 1928.